Vote Tripling 101

 When spending time talking to voters, prioritize making sure they commit to voting for you and that they have made a plan to vote.

 If you have the time and volunteer power, you should add a vote tripling pledge for supporters in your phone banking, text banking, or door-to-door canvassing script when we can knock doors again.

-This year we’re encouraging folks to vote by mail if they can in their state so you may need to follow up with people a bit earlier to make sure they have requested ballots and they have mailed them back ahead of the Election!
+This year we’re encouraging folks to vote by mail if they can in their state.
+So you may need to follow up with people earlier to make sure they have requested ballots and they have mailed them back!
 If you need more information on running a Vote by Mail program, please visit our on-demand course.

 The Importance of Tracking Data